-The interior designers and contractors are just as reliable as MRT trains these days.
+Interior designers and contractors are just as reliable as MRT trains these days.
 According to CASE, the renovation industry is one of the most highly complained, with 1,269 cases filed last year alone!
 Considering the fact that we’re dealing with 5-figure sums (or up) and a lifelong commitment – we won’t blame you if your faith in interior services is close to zilch.

 That doesn’t mean you should let a couple of bad eggs ruin your dreams of a comfortable nest!
 Save yourself the drama and heartache, by beating cheaters at their own game; here's an ultimate guide of do's and dont's to protect yourself against renovation scams.

 This is why people have trust issues.
 A lack of proper regulation, easy level of entry (and exit) has led an industry full of unsavoury ‘contractors’ or ‘interior design firms’ out to make a quick buck.